nllong/alfalfa-rl-project/README.md

 1. Navigate to http://localhost:9000 to view the minio file server.
 The default login is "user" and "password" This is a local implementation of Amazon S3 for bulk file storage during development.
 1. Use ```Ctrl-C``` to stop the services.

+### Getting Started (Client)

+The client is a set of examples that can run to test the functionality of Alfalfa.
+Note that development of new control strategies should not occur here, rather, a new repo should be created with these examples.

+1. Navigate to client directory (`cd client`)
+1. Install needed dependencies for client by calling `pip install -r requirements.txt`
+1.

 ## Running Worker Tests